tom-draper/uk-data-atlas/README.md

 #

-<p align="center">The powerful mapping tool for visualizing data that shapes the United Kingdom.</p>
+<p align="center">A powerful mapping tool for visualizing data that shapes the United Kingdom.</p>

 ## Datasets